Badminton: Lee Chong Wei crowned All England champion

 Lee never gave Shi a chance to settle, putting up a dominant performance to win the first game 21-12.

+Speaking after the final, Lee thanked his fans.
+"This is the first time I've seen so many people (fans) in the final," he said.

-Lee has said he would be back to look for a fifth title next year.
+"All England is my favourite tournament," Lee said, adding that he would be back to look for a fifth title next year.

+He's just won the #AllEngland championship and @LeeChongWei's already talking about coming back next year.
+Congrats, Dato'.
+Take it easy! https://t.co/x9HHdFWKIa— Sumisha Naidu (@SumishaCNA) March 12, 2017